3 Self-Driving Car Stocks with Great Charts - Cabot Wealth Network

 3 Self-Driving Car Stocks with Great Charts

 Autonomous driving technology is still more rumor than reality.
-We’re still years from seeing driverless cars on the roads.
+We’re years from seeing driverless cars on the roads with any real frequency.
 But when the self-driving car dam does break, the automakers, suppliers and tech companies shelling out billions on research and development in the autonomous driving space will be flooded with revenues.
 When it happens, you’ll want to own self-driving car stocks.

 But the best way to invest in stocks is to get in early on a trend before it’s too late.
 And while autonomous driving technology is certainly a hot trend on Wall Street now, it’s not nearly what it will be when we start seeing actual self-driving cars on the roads in a few years.
-Economists estimate that autonomous driving technology could become a $77 billion industry in less than 20 years.
-Investing in a revolutionary idea, product or company before it strikes gold is why early investors in Apple (AAPL), Amazon (AMZN), Google (GOOG), Netflix (NFLX) and Tesla (TSLA) are all retired and living on yachts right now.
+Economists estimate that autonomous driving technology could become a $556 billion industry by 2026.
+Investing in a revolutionary idea, product or company before it strikes gold is why early investors in Apple (AAPL), Amazon (AMZN), Google (GOOG) and Netflix (NFLX) are all retired and living on yachts right now.

 Self-driving cars are the latest revolutionary technology.
 Thus, investing in self-driving car stocks now could make you a very rich person five, 10 or 15 years from now.